 Current filter:

-Speed limits are only set after following a prescribed procedure to establish the correct speed limit for a specific road, consultation with the people and organizations affected by the speed limit, notifying the Director of Transport and the Commissioner of Police, making a bylaw in this regard and erecting the necessary speed limit signs.
+Speed limits are only set after following a prescribed procedure to establish the correct speed limit for a specific road; consultation with the people and organisations affected by the speed limit; notifying the Director of Transport and the Commissioner of Police; making a bylaw in this regard; and erecting the necessary speed limit signs.

-Frequent changes in speed limits along a route are avoided and changes should only take place at or close to a point of significant change in the roadside development or road environment like a change in road geometry, a bridge or other feature that affects speed for instance roundabouts.
+Frequent changes in speed limits along a route are avoided and changes should only take place at or close to a point of significant change in the roadside development or road environment, such as a change in road geometry, a bridge or other feature that affects speed, e.g. a roundabout.

-Calculating a speed limit involves quite a comprehensive procedure and factors that are considered in determining a realistic speed limit include:
+Calculating a speed limit involves a comprehensive procedure and includes considering many factors to determine a realistic speed limit, including:

-Urban speed limits are applied in areas where land uses include residential, commercial, industrial, educational and recreational activities and the general speed limit here is 50km/h.
+Urban speed limits are applied in areas where land use includes residential, commercial, industrial, educational and recreational activities and the general speed limit set at 50 km/h.

-Rural speed limits are set in areas mainly outside towns and cities and land uses include agriculture, market gardening, forestry, reserves and small settlements, and the general speed limit here is 100 km/h.
+Rural speed limits are set in areas mainly outside of towns and cities, and land use includes agriculture, market gardening, forestry, reserves and small settlements.
+The general speed limit on rural roads is 100 km/h.

-Speed limits of 60km/h or 80 km/h are primarily intended as limits for arterial routes, but a 50, 70 or even 100 km/h speed limit may also be appropriate on arterial roads in some circumstances.
-An important factor is that geometric features and general appearance of a road and surrounding development should be consistent along the entire length of the arterial route speed limit.
+Speed limits of 60 km/hr or 80 km/hr are primarily intended as limits for arterial routes, but a 50 km/hr, 70 km/hr or even 100 km/h speed limit may also be appropriate on arterial roads in some circumstances.
+Geometric features and the general appearance of a road and surrounding development should be consistent along the entire length of the arterial route speed limit.

 Other types of speed limits include permanent speed limits for roads in designated locations, and temporary speed limits.

-Permanent speed limits for roads in designated areas will apply for instance at any of the following locations:
+Permanent speed limits for roads in designated areas might apply at any of the following locations:

 Temporary speed limits are set when there is a danger to the public or a person working on or near a road, or when it is necessary for the safety of a special event.
 Temporary speed limits are set by installing signs in accordance with a traffic management plan approved in writing by the road controlling authority.

-State Highways are not controlled by the Council as they fall within the jurisdiction of the New Zealand Transport Authority.
+State highways are not controlled by Council as they fall within the jurisdiction of the New Zealand Transport Authority.

 Disclaimers and Copyright